andrlange/spring-resilience/Readme.md

 ***

-## Prepare HA using Eureka Service Discovery
+## Prepare Eureka Service Discovery with Replication
 To run eureka with replication between instances on the same host requires to configure two hostnames on the same IP Address.